Top Pick for

-There are two main types of digital radio to choose from:
+There are 2 main types of digital radio to choose from:

 Though nowhere near as widely available, there's also a third type of digital radio to choose from: in-car models.
 If you've got a new car, then you'll likely have digital radio already, but drivers of older vehicles will need adaptor radios that allow you to play digital content through your car's stereo.